Consensys/doc.tessera/docs/Concepts/TesseraAPI.md

 ## Peer to peer API

-Tessera uses the Peer to peer API to:
+Tessera uses the peer to peer API to:

 * Perform discovery.
 * Send and receive encrypted payloads.